AssTractionHero/cytube/docs/account-mgmt.md

 Be sure to pick a strong password that is both not easily guessable and is not the same as your accounts on other websites.

 ## IMPORTANT
 **Although entering an email address is optional, if you do not enter a valid email address to recover your password this will make it impossible to recover your account if you lost it.
-Your email address will be used only to verify your identity on CyTube.**
+Your email address will be used only for the purpose of verifying your identity on CyTube.**

 ### Account Profile
 Each CyTube account can set a profile photo and short description.
 On the navigation bar at the top of the page click **Account**, then **Profile**.
 You can then enter the URL of a profile image (the URL must end in .gif, .jpg, or .png,) and enter a short text blurb that will be displayed when users hover over your name in the chat username list.